Do You Need Car Insurance to Register a Car?

 Minimum Insurance Requirements

-Each state has their own required minimum coverage amounts for registering and operating a vehicle in that state.
+Each state has its own required minimum coverage amounts for registering and operating a vehicle in that state.
 It is important that if you move to a new state you get auto insurance coverage in that state that meets the new state’s legal requirements.
-In most cases you cannot simply continue to use your old coverage when you move to a new state.
+In most cases, you cannot simply continue to use your old coverage when you move to a new state.

 If you have moved to a new state and are unsure of the minimum insurance requirements, you can contact your local Department of Motor Vehicles or DMV to discover what the requirements are.
 You can also usually get this information from local car insurance companies.